youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 5: Using state in Jetpack Compose.md

 ![866bd1a19a36fbab.png](https://developer.android.com/codelabs/jetpack-compose-state/img/866bd1a19a36fbab.png)

 This pattern is called **state hoisting**.
 We will "hoist" (or lift) state from a composable to make it stateless.
-State hoisting is the main pattern to build unidirectional data flow designs in Compose.
+State hoisting is the com.example.sky.main pattern to build unidirectional data flow designs in Compose.

 **State hoisting** is a pattern of moving state up to make a component stateless.